Full Slate Review

-- Graphic User Interface: Full Slate’s GUI represents the company: pleasant and simple, it focuses on making processes as specific and customizable as possible without overwhelming or confusing the user.
+- User Interface: Full Slate’s GUI represents the company: pleasant and simple, it focuses on making processes as specific and customizable as possible without overwhelming or confusing the user.
 Colors and spacing, buttons and drop-down lists, pictures and text, format diversity and consistency are all balanced to give the user a powerful tool in a non-threatening, fun-to-use package.

-- Set-up: Early on you’ll want to categorize and define the types of appointments your business offers.
+- Set-Up: Early on, you’ll want to categorize and define the types of appointments your business offers.
 You can organize services and classes into the same groups by clicking and dragging in the master list.
 After configuring initial services, classes, and staff, the site leads you to a homepage with a clickable “getting started” checklist of suggestions (Enter Appointments, Block Time Off, Pretend You’re a Client, Invite Clients) for how a new user should proceed.
 It’s pretty straightforward and allows you to proceed at your own pace.

-- Scheduling:.
-In the scheduling section, a small monthly calendar appears to the left, according to which the appropriate day, week, or weekday set appears in the main part of the screen.
-Simple features like color coding by staff, options to view the calendar full-screen or print the current view, and shortcuts for moving between weeks makes interacting with the schedule very intuitive.
+- Scheduling: In the scheduling section, a small monthly calendar appears to the left, according to which the appropriate day, week, or weekday set appears in the main part of the screen.
+Simple features like color coding by staff, options to view the calendar full-screen or print the current view, and shortcuts for moving between weeks make interacting with the schedule very intuitive.
 Separate calendars for appointments, classes, or personal events make viewing each one less overwhelming (but also means that seeing them together is impossible).
 You can easily make recurring appointments (every 1-12 weeks, or by quarter, semi-annually, or annually) or double-book the same time slot (for services with usable downtime).
-You can also set one-off or recurring blocks of unavailability for when you have vacations, lunches, shotputting lessons, etc.
+You can also set one-off or recurring blocks of unavailability for when you have vacations, lunches, shot-putting lessons, etc.

 - Adding Staff: Additional users are simple to add, edit, and group.
 As the software admin, it’s easy to delineate staff access levels (such as read-only mode, schedule but not settings access, or access to only own schedule).
 This makes it possible to have a secretary who doesn’t offer services but can make appointments on others’ schedules.

 - Mobile Site: Full Slate is optimized for iPhone, Android, iPad, and Tablet and is easy to use on those devices.
 This comes at a slight cost, as the interface is highly simplified.
 The only three buttons available are schedule (by provider), alerts (for the day), and client list.
-The schedule shows up as clickable chronological list of days with summarized open times and highlighted scheduled times.
-It’s possible to view, add, and edit clients – but that’s about it.
+The schedule shows up as a clickable chronological list of days with summarized open times and highlighted scheduled times.
+It’s possible to view, add, and edit clients — but that’s about it.

 - Customer Relationship Management: Full Slate’s CRM tools are outstanding.
 Messages can be personalized with your own HTML design and templates designed with placeholders anywhere for client names or other information.
 Adding a client prompts you to fill in detailed information, though nothing but their name is actually required.
 Client information includes fields for “client since…”, formattable notes, source, referer, email CC, timezone, and status (active and/or no self-scheduling online).
-You can of course import and export client lists.
+You can, of course, import and export client lists.
 If you notice that duplicate information exists on the same client, it takes two clicks to merge the records.
 You can invite and publish reviews from customers and even import customer testimonials from an external URL or file.